 The first programming language I ever used was BASIC.
 I was twelve or thirteen when a classmate introduced me to it.
 The first thing I tried making was a text-based choose-your-own-adventure game.
+Little did I know that even in this first exposure to code I’d form conclusions that have stayed with me throughout my life.

 So you’ve got a job as a junior software engineer.
 Congratulations — it’s a fun gig!
 At first you’re just chuffed that you’re in this new role.
 But at some point you will inevitably ask: what do I need to do to not be a junior any more?
 Chances are — despite career ladders and progression frameworks becoming more common — your organization won’t have a clear answer.